The Writing Center

 CE-WRITG 2026, 3 Wed., Sept.
 16-30, 6:00-8:00 pm, Room TBD, $60.
 P Andrews. #82513

 Modern Media Writing

 Want to get your articles published?
-Learn how to find and write the perfect pitch, craft a catchy introduction, transition to the heart of the piece and provide the right conclusion.
-In this class, you’ll learn how to write for newspapers, magazines, and the web, including blogs.
+Learn how to find and write the perfect pitch, craft a catchy introduction, transition to the heart of the piece, and provide the right conclusion.
+Learn how to write for newspapers, magazines, and the web, including blogs.
 Plus, you’ll get tips on how to find and quote sources and use anecdotes.
 Pick up all the tricks of the writing and publishing trade so you can get a byline.